The Library offers a number of museum passes for free or discounted admission!

 New Britain Museum of American Art - The library's pass admits four people.
 Valid for free general admission into museum.
 Additional fees may apply to special exhibitions, events, and programs.
 Library pass cannot be used for Docent-led tours.
 The New Britain Museum of American Art's founding in 1903 entitles the institution to be designated the first museum of strictly American art in the country.
 The museum features colonial portraiture, the Hudson River School, American Impressionism, the Ash Can School, and the important mural series The Arts of Life in America by Thomas Hart Benton.
 The museum has an extensive permanent collection for exhibitions and programming, yet also displays a significant number of borrowed shows and work by emerging artists.

-Wadsworth Atheneum Museum of Art - Until further notice, the Wadsworth is providing free admission but tickets do need to be reserved.
+Wadsworth Atheneum Museum of Art - Until further notice, the Wadsworth is providing free admission for up to two adults per group and free admission for visitors 17 years of age and younger.
 Visit their website at www.thewadsworth.org to reserve your free tickets to visit the museum.
 NO library pass required at this time.

 White Memorial Museum - The library's pass admits two adults and four children into the museum for free.
 The